neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 ## How the web works

-The world wide web is a network of computers who can communicate and exchange information with each other.
-There are many different protocols which define the rules on how two machines can communicate with each other:
+The world wide web is a network of computers that can communicate and exchange information with each other.
+There are many different protocols that define the rules on how two machines communicate with each other, for example:

-- requesting and displaying html files via the `http` protocol (e.g. opening websites with your browser)
+- requesting and displaying html files via `http` (e.g. opening websites with your browser)
-- accessing the shell of another computer via `ssh` (e.g. cloning repositories from GitHub via a ssh connection)
+- accessing the shell of another computer via `ssh` or cloning repositories from GitHub via a ssh connection
 - sending and receiving e-mails via `TLS/SSL`
 - Accessing files on a server via `FTP` (file transfer protocol)

-For now we are focusing on the most commonly used feature of the web: displaying and interacting with websites.
+For now we are focusing on the most commonly used feature of the web: Displaying and interacting with websites.
 In order to view a specific website you have to:

-- get the `specific address` of the computer where the html files are stored on, i.e. the `IP address` (internet protocol address).
+- get the `address` of the server that provides the html file, i.e. the `IP address` (internet protocol address).
 - send a `GET request` to that address
 - request additional resources (CSS files, images, etc.)
-- `rendering` the received content (e.g. via a browser)
+- `render` the received content (e.g. via a browser)

 Most computers connected to the internet can be reached via an `IPv4` address which consists of 4 numbers in a range from 0 to 255 separated by a dot.